multitudes/42-inception/install_docker_on_virtual_machine.md

 # install docker on virtual machine

-Yes, you need to install Docker on your virtual machine to create and run Docker containers.
+You need to install Docker on your virtual machine to create and run Docker containers.
 Here are the steps to install Docker and create a Dockerfile for NGINX with TLSv1.2 or TLSv1.3 only:

 ### Install Docker on Debian